Roger Clarke's Web-Site

 Centrelink is the Australian government agency responsible for distributing welfare payments.
 During the second half of 2016, Centrelink launched a new system that was intended to improve the efficiency of the agency's processes whereby control is exercised over overpayments.
 The new Online Compliance Intervention (OCI) system featured simple data analytics that were used to draw inferences about likely overpayments of welfare payments, combined with automated decision-making.
 The implementation resulted in a large proportion, and very large numbers, of unjustified and harmful actions by the agency, which gave rise to serious public concern and two external investigations, which in turn forced the agency to make multiple changes to the scheme.

 This represents a suitable test-case for the artefact developed in this research project.
 The data analytics used were trivially simple, but the big data collections that were matched were not.
 The project was real - and, indeed, for many of the people affected by it, all too real.
 It involved all steps of the life-cycle.
 In addition, unlike most private sector data analytics projects, it was subject to the glare of publicity, and is documented by two substantial and independent reports.
-A 3,000-word case study was prepared by the author, based on the two reports and about 20 substantive media articles.
+A 3,000-word case study was prepared by the first-named author, based on the two reports and about 20 substantive media articles.
 It is provided as Supplementary Material in support of the present paper.

 The major problems arising in the case appear to have resulted from a small number of factors.
 The most critical issue was that the new system implicitly assumed that the annual income declared by welfare recipients to the taxation agency could be divided by 26 in order to establish a reliable estimate of the income that each of them earned in each fortnight of that year.
 Many welfare recipients, on the other hand, earn some and even all of their small incomes from short-term, casual and/or seasonal employment, and hence they work variable numbers of hours per fortnight.
 This has the inevitable result that their income is unevenly distributed across the year, and an assumption of even distribution is seriously problematical.
 Centrelink failed to appreciate how significant that issue was, and remained in denial 12 months after implementation.